Oasisforhaanee/Oasisforhaanee.github.io/_posts/2026-07-12-complex-plane.md

 *How $e^{i\omega t}$ advances as a helix along the time axis.*

-Did you watch them?
-If that already makes sense to you, you might be a genius — it took me almost months to really get it.
-(Maybe I'm just slow.)
+Did you get it?
+If that already makes sense to you, you might be a genius — it took me almost months for me to really get it. (...Or maybe I'm just slow.)

-Anyway, even if it doesn't click yet, I'm confident it will eventually if you study step by step.
-So let's begin explaining the complex plane, starting from the definition and the conceptual picture.
+Anyway, even if you don't understand it yet, I'm sure you will eventually get it if you study step by step.

+Okay then let's get started.

 ## Taylor Expansion